If you have a question about our award winning dancing classes for pre-schoolers, you may find what your looking for in our tiny toes ballet FAQs

 Do children really all-round benefit from our ballet classes?

 Yes, without question.
 Movement is the key to all learning.
-Our theme-based classes offer the only pre-school ballet programme fully integrated with the Early Years Foundation Stage curriculum, and as a result, the tiny toes programme offers a multitude of educational benefits including developing your child's knowledge and understanding of the world around them, language and number skills.
+Tiny toes ballet is the only preschool ballet programme fully integrated with the Early Years Foundation Stage curriculum.
+Tiny toes offers a multitude of educational benefits including developing your child's knowledge and understanding of the world around them, language and number skills.
 Ballet is also wonderful for developing coordination, agility, strength and poise.
 The magical approach of our tiny toes classes ensures children's confidence and self-esteem thrives.
 Whether you are looking for ballerina classes for 4 year olds, ballet for 1 year olds for girls or boys our tiny toes ballet classes offer an all round developmental benifit for all of our pupils.

 Can my child join classes mid-term?

 Yes, your child is welcome to join at any point during the term providing there is space.
 Fees are then calculated on a pro-rata basis.
-Our programme is designed around a spiral curriculum where ideas and concepts are revisited and therefore joining at any point of the term is fine.
+Our programme is designed around a spiral curriculum.
+Ideas and concepts are revisited and so joining at any point of the term is fine.

 Do parents participate in the class?